jeylites/hap-alexa/README.md

 # Configuration

-* add a new setting "ssdp" to the bridge section of your config.json file.
+* add a new setting "ssdp" to the bridge section of your homebridge config.json file.
 Value must be 1900. i.e

 ```
  "bridge": {